-Encourage your child to write to you by including self-addressed, stamped envelopes in their luggage.
-Campers (up through our entering 9th graders) are required to write to parents twice a week.
-Campers should bring at least eight stamped and addressed envelopes to camp (or 16, if they are full-summer campers).
+Encourage your child to write to you by including self-addressed, stamped envelopes in their luggage. רעיכים (hanichim/campers) (up through our entering 9th graders) are required to write to parents twice a week. רעיכים (hanichim/campers) should bring at least eight stamped and addressed envelopes to camp (or sixteen, if they will be at camp for the full summer).
 It's a good idea to give your child extra stamps, paper, envelopes, and a list of addresses.
-If you do not hear from your child by the 7th day of camp, please call your child's יעצר (voetzet).
+If you do not hear from your child by the 7th day of camp, please call your child's יעצת (yoetzet).

-All mail to the camp office between June 8 and August 21 must be addressed to Camp Ramah, Main Office, 39 Bennett Street, Palmer, MA 01069.
+All mail to the camp office between June 7 and August 19 must be addressed to Camp Ramah, Main Office, 39 Bennett Street, Palmer, MA 01069.
 Mail sent to our Norwood address is subject to lengthy forwarding delays.